issp-center-dev/HPhi/doc/en/source/tutorial/expertmode_en.rst

     0     0     0     0     2     0     2     0
  ...

-The details of the input formats of the TwoBodyG file are shown in Sec. :ref:`Subsec:twobodyg`.
+The details of the input formats of the TwoBodyG file are shown in :ref:`Subsec:twobodyg`.

 Running
 -------